 Office Procedure for Overloads and Underloads

 A copy of the Drop/Add form is retained and filed in the College Office of Academic Records.
-As noted above, all approvals for overload requests at registration are contingent upon successful completion of the term in progress (no “I” or “N” grades) and achievement of a 3.0 or better average.
+As noted above, all approvals for overload requests at registration are contingent upon successful completion of the term in progress (no “I” or “N” grades) and achievement of a 3.0 or better average (3.4 or better average required for students wishing to overload with more than 23 credits).
 If students do not comply with these conditions, the approval is automatically rescinded.
 Students are expected to drop the overload courses as soon as the new semester begins.